nvdaes/clipContentsDesigner/addon/doc/ro/readme.md

   confirmation.
 Available actions are: add text, clear clipboard, emulate copy and emulate cut.

-*	Confirmations won't be requested when a message box of NVDA is still opened.
-In those cases, actions will be inmediately performed.
 *	Emulate copy and emulate cut commands mean that, when these features are enabled, the add-on will take control of control+c and control+x.
 This will allow to select if a confirmation should be requested before